lpapailiou/neuralnetwork/README.md

     NeuralNetwork neuralNetwork = new NeuralNetwork(2, 4, 1);
     List<Double> out = neuralNetwork.predict(in);               // prediction

 Get a full overview of the actual contents of a neural network by calling the `toString()` method.
+The output will show all matrix components (weights + biases) as well as the neural network metadata.

+To access the weights, following method can be used:

+    double[][] weights = neuralNetwork.getWeights(layerIndex);

+Every time a prediction is made, the node values (including input and output nodes) will be cached.
+It can be accessed with following method:

+    List<List<Double>> nodeValues = neuralNetwork.getCachedNodeValues();

+Every time a prediction is made, it will emit a property change event.
+Here an example to set up an according PropertyChangeListener:

+    neuralNetwork.addListener(e -> {
+        List<List<Double>> nodeValues = neuralNetwork.getCachedNodeValues();
+        // do something...
+    });

+Properties can be set by editing the properties file (see details in section [Properties](#properties)).
+They can be also set programmatically.
+An instance of the neural network will load the properties during initialization.

+    String learningRatePropertyValue = NeuralNetwork.getProperty("learning_rate");

+    NeuralNetwork.setProperty("rectifier", "sigmoid");

 #### Supervised learning
 Fit the neural network model to given input array and the expected output.
 The neural network will return a prediction and adjust accordingly.